bcmi/FOPA-Fast-Object-Placement-Assessment/README.md

 >
 > Li Niu, Qingyang Liu, Zhenchen Liu, Jiangtong Li

+**Our FOPA has been integrated into our image composition toolbox libcom https://github.com/bcmi/libcom.
+Welcome to visit and try ＼(^▽^)／**

 ## Setup
 All the code have been tested on PyTorch 1.7.0.
 Follow the instructions to run the project.